ch3n9w/sway/README.md

 #### firefox
 1. custom toolbar --> title bar --> density
 2. `about:config` --> set `browser.compactmode.show` to true --> go toolbar adjust, select `density` to `compact`
+3. `about:config` --> clear `extensions.webextensions.restrictedDomains` and set `privacy.resistFingerprinting.block_mozAddonManager` to true , thus Vimium can be used in almost all pages.

 ps: if firefox's font looks extremely small after change scale in sway, try to delete `~/.mozilla` and restart firefox, then all things will become normal.